Mar3yZhang/UCI-stock-prediction-test/README.md

-# This is the project for summer course from UC Irvine
+# This is the project for summer course from UC Irvine:smiley:

+This project is to use regression model to predict the stock trend of Microsoft company and Apple company in 15 days since 2022.8.1

 # # :book:Report for the final-project ：